-Continuing the Hollywood theme, here is author William Peter Blatty, who is best known as the author of “The Exorcist.”
-He also wrote the screenplay for the film version of his book and won an Oscar.
-But as this picture shows he worked as the chief of the USC News Bureau in the late 1950’s.
+The Exorcist opened in theaters on this day in 1973.
+Why does that matter to a USC blog?
+Because William Peter Blatty was the author of “The Exorcist.” wrote the screenplay for the film and won an Oscar.
+But as the picture above from 1958 shows, he worked as the chief of the USC News Bureau in the late 1950’s.
 Blatty was a man of … Continue reading Some Day After Christmas History